 Indigenous Plant Diva, wild tea crafter, artist

 T'uy't'tanat-Cease Wyss is an indigenous plant educator and interdisciplinary artist.
 She is Skwxwu7mesh, Sto:lo, Metis, Hawaiian and Swiss.
 She has lived a rich cultural life in her traditional lands and waters, working, learning, teaching, living, gathering medicines, creating art, building communities and striving towards cultural minded living.
-Cease works in media and plant technologies.
+Wyss works in media and plant technologies.
 She loves to find ways to weave these elements together.
-Recently Cease hired a mentor to teach her traditional Coast Salish weaving styles in Cedar & Wool.
+Recently Wyss hired a mentor to teach her traditional Coast Salish weaving styles in Cedar & Wool.
 Her grandmother was a weaver and her earliest memories are witnessing the creative process of ancient weaving techniques and the beauty of traditional cultural knowledge transfer.
-Cease is a beekeeper and a community gardener.
+Wyss is a beekeeper and a community gardener.
 She stays connected to the spirits through touching the earth and protecting species at risk.

 Emily Carr student, designer, curious human